genomicsclass/book/pages/plots_to_avoid.md

 ![Treatment data and control data shown with a boxplot.](figure/plots_to_avoid-unnamed-chunk-5-1.png)

 Notice how much more we see here: the center, spread, range and the points themselves.
-In the barplot we only see the mean and the SE, and the SE has more to do with sample size than with the spread of the data.
+In the barplot, we only see the mean and the SE, and the SE has more to do with sample size, than with the spread of the data.

 This problem is magnified when our data has outliers or very large tails.
-In the plot below there appears to be very large and consistent differences between the two groups:
+In the plot below, there appears to be very large and consistent differences between the two groups:

 ![Bar plots with outliers](https://raw.githubusercontent.com/kbroman/Talk_Graphs/master/Figs/fig3c.png)